Configuring secure API boundaries for research data sync

 audit_hash = generate_audit_hash(payload, config.grant_policy_scope)

-# Enforce client-side idempotency before network transmission
+# Enforce client-side idempotency BEFORE any network transmission.

 if check_idempotency_ledger(audit_hash):